GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/preprocscience.rst

                   outimage='', xorder='3,3,3', yorder='3,3,3', \
                   cross='yes', fl_inter='yes')

-In this case, unlike the flat, our starting value of 3 for the order works well for all three extensions.
+In this case, unlike for the flat, our starting value of 3 for the order works well for all three extensions.
 Let us nevertheless make sure the gaps to to zero flux.